isabella232/sign-integrations.en/help/veeva/install.md

     ![Image of middleware login](images/middleware_login.png)

-1. In the Adobe Sign login page that opens, provide the account administrator email and password, then select **[!UICONTROL Sing in]**.
+1. In the Adobe Sign login page that opens, provide the account administrator email and password, then select **[!UICONTROL Sign in]**.

     ![Image](images/middleware-signin.png)